Brinks vs. ADT: Comparing Two Old Guards of Home Security

 With ADT, it was more professional and efficient.
 The technicians came the same day we signed up.
 They did a walkthrough of the house, and then recommended the best areas to place each sensor.
 After they finished, they gave us a tour of the system.

 Installation costs differ between the two.
-ADT charges a standard installation fee that varies based on your system configuration, though it’s sometimes waived during promotional periods.
+ADT charges a fee that varies based on your system configuration, though it’s sometimes waived during promotional periods.
 Brinks typically folds professional installation into the overall equipment pricing rather than charging a separate line-item fee.
-While it means fewer surprise costs at checkout, your upfront equipment price may run a bit higher.
+Fewer surprise costs at checkout are always a good thing, though your upfront equipment price may run a bit higher as a result.

 We’re calling ADT the winner in this category because it offers a six-month installation guarantee, also known as a money-back guarantee.
 If problems arise within the first six months due to system malfunction or faulty installation, ADT will refund your payments for monitoring and installation (terms and conditions apply).
 That’s also one of the main reasons ADT is the best professionally installed security system.